← All articles

 Read Aloud Together — Even with Older Children

-Many parents stop reading aloud to their children once they can read independently.
+Many parents stop reading aloud once their child can read independently.
 This is a missed opportunity.
+Research from the National Literacy Trust shows that shared reading has benefits well into KS2.
 Reading aloud together:

 • Exposes children to vocabulary and sentence structures beyond what they can read independently